alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 After more than a century of development, have we also reached the limits for these new theories?
+A short dive into the applicability of modern physics will bring us clues that may help us understand black holes, dark matter and some other particularly poorly illuminated theories.

 ## 🪅 Breaking Classical Laws